apalhinha/mordor/index.md

   * Only 3 cells/columns are available for this: A script will publish the data and for that such rigid format is needed
 * Type in your comments in the 4th column.
 They will appear in your history log.

-# How to register a given day
+# How to record your progress in a given day
-aaa
+* (content to be added)

-# How to see the progress
+# How to your/overall progress
 * (content to be added)

 # References